herbig/ttscustommat/README.md

 * Only you will see the custom playmat, your opponent will continue to see the default image.
 * A [backup of the original](files/BACKUP_httpssteamusercontentaakamaihdnetugc2458493930748633818AC370E3402228A9FB441339F4A1536AA897CF43D.jpg) is provided, just in case.
 Rename it and remove `BACKUP_` from the filename and place it in `Images`.
 * If the playmat has a red tint, it is due to TTS's ambient lighting.
 At the top of TTS go to `Options -> Lighting` then choose `Gradient`.
+* Future Sorcery TTS Mod updates may break this.
+The filename will be updated here if that happens.
+* Check out the [Four Cores](https://fourcores.xyz/install) app for all your Sorcery needs!